dgaubert/express-metrics/README.md

 var metrics = require('express-metrics');
 var app = express();

-// add '/metrics' route to summary the response times app.use(metrics());
+app.use(metrics());

-// response a json with the metrics collected app.get('/metrics', metrics.summary);
+// returns a json with the summary of metrics app.get('/metrics', metrics.reporter);

-// express-metrics will record the response time for every time this handler returns
+// every time this handler returns the greet, express-metrics
-// the greet
-app.get('/', function (req, res, next) {
+// will update the metrics with the calculated response time app.get('/', function (req, res, next) {
   res.json({greet: 'Helo world!'});
 });